codefresh-io/docs.codefresh.io/_docs/testing/security-scanning.md

 ## Security annotations

-Security scan results are also a perfect candidate for adding [extra metadata]({{site.baseurl}}/docs/docker-registries/metadata-annotations/) to your Docker images.
+Security scan results are also a perfect candidate for [extra metadata]({{site.baseurl}}/docs/pipelines/docker-image-metadata/) to add to your Docker images.

 {% include image.html
 lightbox="true"